 What To Do When A Tire Gets Flat

 Don’t panic!
-You can drive for a few feet with a tire that has no air in it.
+You can drive for a few feet with a flat tire that has no air in it.
 However, you need to greatly reduce your speed to avoid damaging the wheel.

 Slow down and look for a safe area where you can stop and change the tire.
 Stopping in traffic isn’t safe.
 Instead, pull on the side of the road if there is enough room for you to change the tire.